 - What are the risks?

-It’s helpful to forget any presumptions especially from a traditional finance point of view, and try to think through the design from a first principles perspective.
+It’s helpful here to forget any presumptions about lending, especially from a traditional finance point of view, and try to think through THORChain’s lending design from a “first principles perspective”.

-Here’s an example of a loan opening and closing.
+Let’s immediately jump into an example of a loan opening and closing (with below notes):

 - Below examples neglect slippage and inbound/outbound gas fees